aberinnj/postal-project/README.txt

 ---------------------

 INSTRUCTIONS (FRONT END):
 The site is, for the most part, pretty intuitive.
-But just in case, here's a general guide to the standard and expected usage.
+But just in case, here's a detailed guide to the standard and expected usage.

     HOME PAGE:
         This page contains 3 basic important functions.